 How to Stop Separation Anxiety

-Keep Coming and Going Uneventful
+Keep Comings and Goings Uneventful

 For mild to moderate cases of separation anxiety, these small changes may be enough to reduce your dog's anxiety.
 In more severe cases, you will need to do some extra work.

-Work Your Way Up to Long Periods Away
+Gradually Work Up to Longer Periods Away

-- To start, step out the door for a short amount of time, and step right back inside.
-You cannot step out long enough for your dog's anxiety to begin building, so in cases of severe separation anxiety, you may only be able to step outside for a second.
-When you step back inside, keep things quiet, and give your dog a few minutes to relax.
-Once it is relaxed, step back outside again, and repeat this step until your dog is showing no signs of anxiety: no panting, pacing, drooling, shaking, or vocalizing.
+- To start, step outside the door for a short amount of time, and step right back inside.
+You need to avoid being out long enough for your dog's anxiety to begin building, so in cases of severe separation anxiety, you may only be able to step outside for a second.
+When you step back inside, keep things quiet and give your dog a few minutes to relax.
+Once it's relaxed, step outside again, and repeat this step until your dog is showing no signs of anxiety such as panting, pacing, drooling, shaking, or vocalizing.

-If you try the above methods and your dog is not making major improvements, then you should seek professional help.
-If your dog's separation anxiety is very severe, it's probably best to get help from the beginning.
+If you try changing your routine and your dog isn't making major improvements, seek professional help.
+It's probably best to get help from the beginning if your dog's separation anxiety is severe.
 Talk to your veterinarian about your dog's behavior.
-In some cases, medication can be used in conjunction with behavior modification.
-Any dog in a heightened state of anxiety cannot learn new things.
+In some cases, they may recommend medication in conjunction with behavior modification.
+Any dog in a heightened state of anxiety can't learn new things.
 Medication can help "take the edge off" so you can get through to your dog more easily.